 Example #2 The Rime of the Ancient Mariner by Samuel Taylor Coleridge

 Coleridge is another poet who often made use of the ballad or hymnal stanza form.
-Take a look at these liens from his masterpiece, ‘The Rime of the Ancient Mariner’:
+Take a look at these lines from his masterpiece, ‘The Rime of the Ancient Mariner’:

 The very deep did rot – Oh Christ!